Ikea among major retailers to reopen next week

 Ikea is among the major retailers to confirm they will reopen next week, after the Government announced an acceleration of its economic reopening plan after a Cabinet meeting on Friday.

+Other major retailers set to reopen include Smyths Toys, Marks and Spencer and Harvey Norman.
+Lifestyle Sports and bookseller Eason are among groups planning a staggered reopening of their outlets.

-Ikea said its flagship store in Ballymun, north Dublin, as well as its click and collect store on the southside in Carrickmines, will both reopen on Monday.
+Ikea said its flagship store in Ballymun, north Dublin, as well as its click and collect store on the southside in Carrickmines, would both reopen on Monday.

-Ikea said it will also implement capacity restrictions on its car parks and it will be assisted by gardaí in controlling access.
-Its Swedish food market will be open, it said, while its bistro will be takeaway only.
+Ikea said it would also implement capacity restrictions on its car parks and it would be assisted by gardaí in controlling access.
+Its Swedish food market would be open, it said, while its bistro would be takeaway only.
 It urged shoppers to bring their own bags and those seeking to return items to do so at a later date.

-Marks & Spencer also said all its non-food stores will reopen on Monday; its grocery outlets remained open throughout the pandemic.
-M&S said its cafés would remain closed but takeaway coffee would be available.
+Marks and Spencer said all its non-food stores would reopen on Monday; its grocery outlets remained open throughout the pandemic.
+M&S said its cafes would remain closed but takeaway coffee would be available.
 Fitting rooms will be closed to customers.

 Lifestyle